Arezookhalili/Arezookhalili.github.io/_posts/2023-08-15-cnn-fruit-classification.md

                                                                       class_mode = 'categorical')
 ```
 <br>
-We will add more logic to the training set generator to apply Image Augmentation.
+I added more logic to the training set generator to apply Image Augmentation.

-With this pipeline in place, our images will be extracted, in batches of 32, from our hard drive, where they're being stored and sent into our model for training!
+With this pipeline in place, my images would be extracted, in batches of 32, from my hard drive, where they're being stored and sent into my model for training!

 ___
 <br>